sfigg/commercialization-public/test/assessments/results-for-the-onoff-assessments.md

 Each process that has a UI thread can delay system shutdown by delaying its response to the WM\_QUERYENDSESSION message or WM\_ENDSESSION message.

-**Note**
+> [!NOTE]
-To impact this metric, a process must be running.
+> To impact this metric, a process must be running.
 Because this assessment reboots before it collects data for analysis, the running processes are almost exclusively from startup applications or scheduled tasks.

 **Analysis and Remediation Steps**